Board Members

 She and her husband, Jed, are actively involved in Riverside Presbyterian Day School where their three boys, Cooper, Austin, and Smith attend school.

-Ms. Davis was appointed to the UNF Board of Trustees by the Board of Governors in 2019 for a term ending in January 6, 2025.
+Ms. Davis was appointed to the UNF Board of Trustees by the Board of Governors on January 6, 2020, and reappointed on February 20, 2025, for a term ending January 6, 2030.
 She serves as Vice Chair of the Audit and Compliance Committee.

-Dr. Egan was appointed to the University of North Florida Board of Trustees by the Florida Board of Governors in January 2018, for a term ending January 2023.
-She serves as Chair of the Academic and Student Affairs Committee.
+Mr. Demetree was appointed by Governor Ron DeSantis to the University of North Florida Board of Trustees on March 28, 2024, for a term ending January 6, 2028.
+He serves as Vice Chair of the Academic and Student Affairs and the Finance and Facilities Committees.

 John Gol